dario-vega/timesten-operator-k8s-livelab/deploy-timesten-client/deploy-timesten-client.md

     <copy>kubectl create -f client.yaml</copy>
     timestenclassic.timesten.oracle.com/cachedb created
     ```
+3. Establish a shell in the Pod.

+    ```
+    <copy>kubectl exec -it client -c client -- /bin/bash</copy>
+    ```

-3. Using a text editor, edit the sys.odbc.ini file so that the file from [ODBC Data Sources] onwards looks as follows
+4. Using a text editor, edit the sys.odbc.ini file so that the file from [ODBC Data Sources] onwards looks as follows
     ```
     <copy>vi $TIMESTEN_HOME/conf/sys.odbc.ini</copy>
     ```